DanJbk/Initiolization-controlled-BigSleep/README.md

 # Initiolization-controlled-BigSleep

 A stirpped down version of the BigSleep NoteBook edited to support initiolization around latent spaces of a chosen class or mix of classes.
 This simple change allows better convergence for related prompts and more appealing results.

+This notebook is a fork of https://colab.research.google.com/drive/12CnlS6lRGtieWujXs3GQ_OlghmFyl8ch?usp=sharing

 __Examples:__